CCHMC-BCS/knowledgebase/cluster/setup.md

 ## Making an SSH key on the cluster

 I suggest making the SSH key on the cluster.
+This will let you, and your tools, connect to the cluster and cluster nodes without having to enter your password.

-You can do this by logging into the cluster and running
+You can make an SSH key by logging into the cluster and running
 ```
 ssh-keygen
 ```
-On the command line.
+on the command line.
 Use the default location for the key: .ssh/id_rsa.
 I usually use an empty passphrase.
 You'll download this key to your local machine, linking the computers together, in one of the next two sections depending on your operating system.